obeyeater/ocd/README.md

 When you run `ocd install` it does the following:

-  * Checks if an SSH identity is available (this is necessary to clone a RW git repository).
+  * Checks if an SSH identity is available (this is necessary to clone a RW git repository)
   * Installs `git` if it's not already installed
   * Runs `git clone` of your repository into your OCD directory (default is `~/.ocd`)